IBM/browser-functions/docs/quickstart.md

 # QuickStart

-Browser Functions consists of a server component (written in NodeJS), and one or more browser execution environments - Chrome, Chromium, or Firefox instances usually running headlessly, connected to the server.
+Browser Functions consists of a server component (written in NodeJS), and one or more browser execution engines - Chrome, Chromium, or Firefox instances usually running headlessly, connected to the server.

 ## Write and deploy to an existing server